Skip to page content

 Apply to be a Mary Frances Early College of Education Student Ambassador!

 Student ambassadors act as official hosts and representatives of the College of Education.
-Ambassadors have the opportunity to meet with prospective students, facilitate orientation activities, give building tours, and create college-wide programs!
+Ambassadors have the opportunity to meet with prospective students, participate in College events, facilitate orientation activities, give building tours, offer student feedback, and create college-wide programs!

 Application Requirements